-For a discussion of related party transactions see Note 8 in the Unaudited Condensed Combined Financial Statements.
+For a discussion of related party transactions see Note 11 "Transactions with Affiliates" in the unaudited condensed combined and consolidated financial statements.

 Critical Accounting Policies and Estimates

 Our critical accounting policies and estimates are described in "Management's Discussion and Analysis of Financial Condition and Results of Operations - Critical Accounting Policies and Estimates" in our Prospectus.
 There have been no changes to these policies and estimates since the date of our Prospectus.